Disston Saws For Sale

 D-115

-This D-115 Victory handsaw is an example from the 1920's with all the right features to make this your go-to saw for fine work: full-length 26" blade with 10 ppi, a beautiful etch with the American Eagle, D8-type styling in the handle and skewback, South American rosewood handle, and the nickel-plated "Disston Phila" medallion.
+This D-115 Victory handsaw is an example from the 1920's with all the right features to make this your go-to saw for fine work: full-length 26" skewback blade with a sharp 10 ppi, a beautiful etch with the American Eagle, South American rosewood handle, and the nickel-plated "Disston Phila" medallion.
+It has the nicely-shaped handle that was used until 1928.
+Later ones look like a D-23 with the large hand opening.
 The blade is a little dark in places and there's a small chip in the wood on the top horn, as can be seen in the photos, but it's an excellent saw with few on the market that are exceding the condition of this one.
-And it's sharp.

 Price $139.